Ramsewak Shankar: Career

 Shankar was elected as president by the National Assembly after a parliamentary election was held in November 1987.
 The ruling military regime had led the National Assembly to adopt a new constitution, which permitted coup leader Dési Bouterse to remain as head of the army.
 Ramsewak Shankar was a former agriculture minister and succeeded Ramdat Misier as the President of Suriname.
 The Shankar government initially gained the full support of the National Assembly.

 In 1989 the Treaty of Kourou, a ceasefire agreement between the Jungle Commando and the Surinamese army, was signed.
 Shankar agreed to pardon the Maroons who had been waging the civil war against the military in an effort to preserve their autonomy within their traditional territory in the rain forest.
 He discussed the possibility of their members keeping their arms in the interior.
 In April 1989, a general amnesty was passed for violence committed during the civil war, but not for human rights violations which had mainly been committed by the National Army.
 Dési Bouterse and the National Democratic Party opposed the agreement, calling it a violation of the constitution.
 Nevertheless, the National Assembly approved the Kourou Agreement with a large majority.

 In December 1990 both Bouterse and Shankar were on an international trip, and made a stop over in Amsterdam Airport Schiphol.
 Bouterse was not allowed to leave the security area by the Dutch military police while Shankar could pass, and received full access to the gathered press.
 On 21 December, Bouterse attacked Shankar on his return in Suriname for failing to protest.
 The next day, Bouterse resigned from the Army.
-On 24 December a military coup known as the "telephone coup" ousted President Shankar, and Ivan Graanoogst was appointed as Acting President.
+On 24 December a military coup known as the "telephone coup" ousted President Shankar, and Ivan Graanoogst was appointed Acting President.
 On 29 December, Johan Kraag was chosen by the National Assembly as President of Suriname.
 On 30 December, Kraag asked Bouterse to return, who became Commander of the Army on 1 January 1991.